nikhildhingra97/hello/README.md

-# Supply Chain Control Tower Blueprint
+# Supply Chain Control Tower Blueprint & Prototype

-This repository captures a business and technical blueprint for building an inventory-focused control tower.
-It documents the vision, capabilities, architecture, data flows, and implementation roadmap required to provide end-to-end visibility across the supply chain.
+This repository combines a blueprint for building an inventory-focused control tower with a runnable FastAPI prototype that demonstrates key concepts such as unified visibility, risk detection, and inbound order tracking.

 ## 1. Vision and Objectives
 - **Unified Visibility**: Deliver a single source of truth for on-hand, in-transit, and planned inventory across plants, warehouses, suppliers, and retail channels.